ThePacielloGroup/cupper/content/patterns/writing/library-structure.md

 **Infusion** does not currently support _sub_-subsections.
 {{% /note %}}

 Now that you know where to put everything, it's time to talk about how to actually write individual patterns.
 Don't worry, it's pretty straightforward.
-Turn to {{% patternLink "Markdown & metadata" %}}.
+Turn to {{% pattern "Markdown & metadata" %}}.